Gudui/SharpProspero/README.md

 # SharpProspero

-A C# SDK for building application modules that compile ahead of time to a standalone ELF and pack into an installable package with LibProsperoPkg.
+A C# SDK for building application modules that compile ahead of time to a standalone ELF and optionally packs into an installable package with LibProsperoPkg.
 Write the application in C#; the toolchain produces an `eboot.bin` with no managed runtime to deploy alongside it.